Skip to content

 If you’re familiar with Windows OS, you know that the Shift key can enable additional functionality in certain situations.
 For example, holding shift while right-clicking on a file gives you the option to copy its file path.
 Well, it turns out that if you hold the Shift key and click Shut down, the system fully shuts down as if Fast Startup was not enabled.
 Neato!
 Yes, I’m a sysadmin; I’m easily amused.

 Want to shut down or restart computers en masse?
 PDQ products can help.
 PDQ Connect and PDQ Deploy & Inventory will have you shutting down and restarting hordes of devices with just a couple of clicks.
-Top that off with seamless package deployments, world-class endpoint management, and an unrivaled user experience, and you’ve got everything you need for simplified system administration.
+Top that off with automated package deployments, world-class endpoint management, and an unrivaled user experience, and you’ve got everything you need for simplified system administration.
 Try out any of PDQ’s products free for 14 days.

 Brock Bingham candid headshot